Genivia/ugrep/README.md

             Selected lines are those not matching any of the specified patterns.
     -w, --word-regexp
-            The PATTERN or -e PATTERN is searched for as a word (as if surrounded by \< and \>).
-If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.
+            The PATTERN is searched for as a word (as if surrounded by \< and
+            \>).
+If a PATTERN is specified (or -e PATTERN or -N PATTERN), then this option does not apply to -f FILE patterns.
     -x, --line-regexp
-            Only input lines selected against the entire PATTERN or -e PATTERN is considered to be matching lines (as if surrounded by ^ and $).
-            If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.
+            Only input lines selected against the entire PATTERN is considered to be matching lines (as if surrounded by ^ and $).
+If a PATTERN is specified (or -e PATTERN or -N PATTERN), then this option does not apply to -f FILE patterns.
-    -Y, --empty
-            Permits empty matches, such as `^\h*$' to match blank lines.
-Empty matches are disabled by default.
-Note that empty-matching patterns, such as x? and x*, match all input with -Y, not only lines with `x'.

 To display lines in file `myfile.sh` but not lines matching `^[ \t]*#`: